kahenya-anita/Akan-Calender/README.md

-# Akan Name Generator
+# Akan Naming Calender

-> This project features a generator that derives an Akan name corresponding to the day of the week that a user was born.
+* This project features a generator that derives an Akan name corresponding to the day of the week that a user was born.

 ## Description